CNelias/CategoricalTimeSeries.jl/docs/Motif_recognition.md

 In the case of categorical time-series, the lack of proper metric to measure distance between motifs can make their detection tricky.
 Improper distances like the number of differences between the two motifs is commonly used.

-This package proposes a detection algorithm based on JEREMY BUHLER and MARTIN TOMPA's paper "*Finding Motifs Using Random Projections*".
+This package proposes a detection algorithm based on JEREMY BUHLER and MARTIN TOMPA's paper "[Finding Motifs Using Random Projections](https://pubmed.ncbi.nlm.nih.gov/12015879/)".
 This algorithm although very precise is not exact.
 Therefore, when you are done detecting potential motifs with the `detect_motifs` function, you can refine your results with `find_motifs` for an exact search.
 <br/> The main functions return instances of a class called **pattern**:
 - - -
 **pattern — Class**